Inside: Try these 8 simple parenting phrases to handle almost every behavior problem in the little years. They are easy to use and actually work.

 When asked my opinion about being a mom to multiple little ones, I consistently responded with all the hardships.
 Tacked on at the end was, “But I love my kids.”

-There are five good reasons for using memorized phrases as alternatives to spanking.
+There are five good reasons for using memorized phrases as alternatives to spanking/punishment.

 I don’t know what it was like to parent back in the day, but I’m pretty sure that decision fatigue was not as big of a problem as it is for parents today.
 There were fewer choices in every part of life – even in parenting.

 For the majority of parents, it used to be “my way or the highway”.
-Kids just did what they were told, usually out of pure fear.
+Kids just did what they were told, usually out of pure terror.

 There was only a handful of responses to pretty much anything kids could throw at them.
 Think, “Because I said so.
 Do you want a spanking?
 Go to the room!
 You’re grounded.”